Table of contents:

 Harajuku

-This is Tokyo’s fashion center!
-Here you will see wildly styled cosplayers, can shop in chic clothing stores, and have a beer in cool bars.
+This is Tokyo's fashion hub!
+Here you can see wildly styled cosplayers, shop in chic clothing stores, and have a beer in cool bars.

 Robot Restaurant

-You may have already heard of the world-famous Robot Restaurant.
-It is not a traditional restaurant, but more of a show – and quite a unique one!
-However, the tickets are not exactly cheap.
+You may have heard of the world-famous Robot Restaurant.
+It’s not a traditional restaurant but a show — a pretty unique one at that!
+However, tickets aren’t exactly cheap.

 Ueno Park

 Of course, there are an incredible number of restaurants serving delicious Japanese specialties.
-What you must eat in Tokyo are ramen noodles – they are particularly good in the Japanese capital.
-They are available almost everywhere: from fancy star-rated restaurants to cheap snack bars.
-We have also selected five restaurants that you absolutely should visit.
+An absolute must in Tokyo is ramen noodles — they are especially good in the Japanese capital.
+You can find them almost everywhere: from upscale Michelin-starred restaurants to cheap snack bars.
+Here are five restaurants you absolutely must visit.

 This is one of the most popular sushi restaurant chains in Tokyo.
-There are several different outlets, including in Shibuya and Ginza.
+There are several branches, including in Shibuya and Ginza.

-Here you get the famous ramen of excellent quality: This ramen bar even has a Michelin star.
+Here you'll find the famous ramen of outstanding quality: this ramen bar even has a Michelin star.

 Nakiryu

-This is also a ramen bar – and it also has a Michelin star.
-By the way: At both restaurants, the ramen is ordered at the machine and then picked up in the restaurant.
+Here, too, it’s a ramen bar — and it also has a Michelin star.
+In both restaurants, by the way, you order ramen from a vending machine and then pick it up in the restaurant.

-Authentic and extremely delicious are the traditional Japanese dishes here.
-The menu changes constantly, and you have probably never eaten some of the ingredients before!
+The traditional Japanese dishes here are authentic and delicious.
+The menu changes constantly, and some of the ingredients you’ve probably never tried before!

 Kondo

-Tempura tastes especially delicious here: The fried vegetable pieces and seafood are incredibly light and wonderfully crispy.
+The tempura here tastes particularly delicious: the fried vegetable and seafood pieces are incredibly light and wonderfully crispy.

 Nightlife

-There is something to do around the clock in Tokyo!
-So take it a bit easier with sightseeing to have energy in the evenings!
+There’s always something going on in Tokyo!
+So take it easy with sightseeing so you’ll still have enough energy in the evening!

 Shinjuku

-This district is perfect for an evening out in Tokyo.
-Here you will find three highlights:
+This district is perfect for an evening in Tokyo.
+It hosts three highlights:

-- Omoide Yokocho: This nostalgic alley is full of traditional pubs – called Izakayas
+- Omoide Yokocho: this nostalgic alley is full of traditional pubs, so-called izakayas

-- Golden Gai: A colorful collection of small bars and venues
+- Golden Gai: a colorful collection of small bars and restaurants

 - Kabukicho: Tokyo’s red-light district.
-However, there are also countless clubs, bars, and gaming establishments here
+Here you’ll also find numerous clubs, bars, and arcades.

 Ginza

-Here you will find elegant bars and exclusive clubs.
-Caution: Many of them reserve entry for members only.
+Here you’ll find elegant bars and exclusive clubs.
+Please note: many of them are members-only.

 Shibuya

-Tokyo’s hip residents gather in this district at night.
-There are many bars with live music and clubs for every music genre.
+In this district, Tokyo’s hipsters gather at night.
+There are many bars with live music and clubs for every genre.

 Clubs